wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 VDAFs are not DP on their own, but they can be composed with a variety of mechanisms that endow them with this property.
-All such mechanisms work by introducing "noise" into the computation that is carefully calibrated for a number of application-specific parameters, including the structure and number of measurements, the desired aggregation function, and the degree of "utility" required.
+All such mechanisms work by introducing noise into the computation that is carefully calibrated for a number of application-specific parameters, including the structure and number of measurements, the desired aggregation function, and the degree of "utility" required.
 Intuitively, a high degree of privacy can be achieved by adding a lot